zondahuman/thrift-proxy/README.md

 # thrift-proxy
 Support for integrate Spring, Curator in Thrift

-This Application includes Two Parts(Step One:Thrift Server, Step Two:Thrift Client):
+一、This Application includes Two Parts(Step One:Thrift Server, Step Two:Thrift Client):

 Step One:(Thrift Server)